Elizabeth II: Beliefs, activities, and interests

+A statue of Elizabeth in Oakham, erected in 2024 with three royal corgis her foot and base.

 Elizabeth was patron of more than 600 organisations and charities.
 The Charities Aid Foundation estimated that Elizabeth helped raise over £1.4 billion for her patronages during her reign.
 Her main leisure interests included equestrianism and dogs, especially her Pembroke Welsh Corgis.
 Her lifelong love of corgis began in 1933 with Dookie, the first of many royal corgis.
 Scenes of a relaxed, informal home life were occasionally witnessed; she and her family, from time to time, prepared a meal together and washed the dishes afterwards.

 Media depiction and public opinion

 In the 1950s, as a young woman at the start of her reign, Elizabeth was depicted as a glamorous "fairytale Queen".
 After the trauma of the Second World War, it was a time of hope, a period of progress and achievement heralding a "new Elizabethan age".
 Lord Altrincham's accusation in 1957 that her speeches sounded like those of a "priggish schoolgirl" was an extremely rare criticism.
 In the late 1960s, attempts to portray a more modern image of the monarchy were made in the television documentary Royal Family and by televising Prince Charles's investiture as Prince of Wales.
 Elizabeth also instituted other new practices; her first royal walkabout, meeting ordinary members of the public, took place during a tour of Australia and New Zealand in 1970.
 Her wardrobe developed a recognisable, signature style driven more by function than fashion.
 In public, she took to wearing mostly solid-colour overcoats and decorative hats, allowing her to be seen easily in a crowd.
 By the end of her reign, nearly one third of Britons had seen or met Elizabeth in person.